Jebrown90/course-dbt/greenery/readme-week3.md

 ## Part 4:  After learning about dbt packages, we want to try one out and apply some macros or tests.
 Install a package (i.e. dbt-utils, dbt-expectations) and apply one or more of the macros to your project

+See part 3!
+I downloaded dbt-utils and used the get_column_values function from that package.A